Credit Histories and Scores

 Types of Credit (10% of your score)

 Diversification of credit is a good thing for your score.
 Having two or more types of credit will positively impact your score as it shows creditors you are able to handle multiple types of credit.
+For example, if you have a credit card, a mortgage payment, and a car loan, that can have a positive impact because you are showing you can be responsible with different types of debt.

 Since your ability to borrow is directly impacted by your credit report, it is important that you monitor your credit report for accuracy and errors.
 If you find errors, you have the opportunity to dispute those items and have them corrected.
 Monitoring your credit score isn’t as important as monitoring your credit history.